LesiaChaban/gdk-oci-oke-workshop/09-cleanup/cleanup.md

 * Delete the Kubernetes namespace
 * Delete the image from the private OCIR repo
 * Delete the private OCIR repo
-* Delete OKE cluster
+* Delete the OKE cluster (and VCN)
-* Delete Object Storage bucket
+* Delete the Object Storage bucket
+* Delete the OKE Workload Identity policy
 * Destroy Stack
 * Delete the Stack
-* Delete the OKE Workload Identity policy
 * (Optional) Purge local docker resources

 ## Task 1: Cleanup